CLRX/CLRX-mirror/doc/GcnInstrsMubuf.md

 Syntax: BUFFER_ATOMIC_DEC VDATA, VADDR, SRSRC, SOFFSET
 Description: Compare value from SRSRC resource and if less or equal than VDATA and this value is not zero, then decrement value from resource, otherwise store VDATA to resource.
-If GLC flag is set then return previous value to VDATA, otherwise keep VDATA value.
+If GLC flag is set then return previous value from resource to VDATA, otherwise keep VDATA value.
 Operation is atomic.
 Operation:
 ```
 UINT32* VM = (UINT32*)VMEM(SRSRC, VADDR, SOFFSET, OFFSET)